What a start to the New Year! Australians overseas.

 I remember my own kids in school talking enthusiastically about gap year plans.
 The opportunity to take a break from schooling and explore places afar.
 To some it has become a rite of passage.

 My kids shared many a plan that their classmates had gone into.
 I was quite amazed despite their youth, their planning seemed matured.
-From building up their savings to taking courses to secure employment overseas.Very commendable.
+From building up their savings to taking courses to secure employment overseas while on the gap year.
+Very commendable.

 I sense they do learn from one another about who to contact for placement overseas and how to pull together a CV.
 It was obvious that some of these tips and contacts were passed down by their parents and older siblings.

-For young school leavers jobs considered for the gap year include bartenders, baristas, fitness trainers and au pairs.
+For young school leavers, jobs considered for the gap year include bartenders, baristas, fitness trainers and au pairs.

 Some secured jobs as coaches in schools and junior clubs mainly in the UK.
 There are even agencies in Continental Europe that place young Australians as au pairs.
-There is demand from continental parents to have their kids pick up native English as a second language at a young age.

 Not just us

 The zest to travel and discover the World clearly starts young.
 Gap year travel and work are also in the psyche of Europeans and the Japanese as well.
-We are not alone.
+We are therefore not alone.

 We see them as they head to the Riverland and Mildura to pick seasonal produce and learn about Australia and Australians while building character.
 You also come across the occasional socio media postings from young foreigners working as Jackeroos and Jillaroos in the outback about their experience.